 In Oregon, the median income for all private practice associate veterinarians (not owners) is $85,000 (2016 data) with a median experience level of 10 years, and the median income for new graduates (up to 3 years of experience) is $70,000 (2016 data).

-According to the Bureau of Labor and Statistics, employment of veterinarians is expected to grow 9 percent between 2014-2024, faster than average.
+According to the Bureau of Labor and Statistics, employment of veterinarians is expected to grow 19 percent between 2016-2026, much faster than average.
 Candidates should expect very strong competition for available veterinarian positions, especially in companion animal care.
-Detailed job outlook information is available on the Bureau of Labor and Statistics Web site.

 Gender in the Profession

 A typical veterinary student spends about 4,000 hours in the classroom, laboratory, clinical study, and internships.
 The Oregon State University College of Veterinary Medicine is Oregon's only veterinary college; their Web site offers information on the scholastic requirements students must meet to be eligible to enter their veterinary program, as well as information on the application process.
-Average educational debt for graduating veterinarians is over $140,000.
+Average educational debt for graduating veterinarians is over $140,000, with 20% of graduates leaving school with over $200,000 in student loan debt.

 After graduating from veterinary school, veterinarians continue to learn about animal health by reading scientific journals and attending professional educational seminars.
 Oregon requires veterinarians licensed by the state to receive a minimum of 30 hours of continuing education every two years.